neuraloperator/neuraloperator/doc/source/modules/api.rst

     load_darcy_flow_small

-Much like PyTorch's `Torchvision.Datasets` module, our Datasets module also includes utilities to transform data from its raw form into the form expected by models and loss functions:
+Much like PyTorch's `Torchvision.Datasets` module, our `data` module also includes utilities to transform data from its raw form into the form expected by models and loss functions:

-.. automodule:: neuralop.datasets.data_transforms
+.. automodule:: neuralop.data.transforms.data_transforms
     :no-members:
     :no-inherited-members: